-You will also be taking "Professional Perspectives" module in your second term, another common module for all postgraduate Regent's courses.
-This module will help you define and develop your professional identity and build your career objectives.
+The "Professional Perspectives" module, in the Spring term will help you define and develop your professional identity and build your career objectives.
 You will explore the skills you need to succeed in contemporary workplaces, including large organisations and start-ups.
 You will explore professional communications, managing projects, collaboration, entrepreneurial and creative thinking, active personal and professional reflection and development.
-You will also learn strategies for how to plan your career, aware that concepts of work will become increasingly more fluid as time goes on.
+You will also learn strategies for how to plan your career, aware that concepts of work will become increasingly fluid as time goes on.

-In your third term, you will embark on your Final Major Project, which is the culmination of your masters course.
+And in your last term, you will embark on your "Final Major Project", which is the culmination of your master's course.
 You will integrate and apply the knowledge, experiences and thinking you have developed in your course to a project that you conceive and design.
 Your project should ideally be focused on your next professional steps - it can form part of your portfolio as you move towards work, further study or setting up a new business.
 It may be based on conducting research, solving a practical problem, or creating an artefact - or it may be a combination of all three.
 Whichever approach you choose, you will critically record and reflect on your intellectual, creative and investigative processes in detail.
-While you will have the support of your course tutors and an academic supervisor, as a Postgraduate student you will be expected to develop and prove your ability to operate independently in both academic and professional settings.
+While you will have the support of your course tutors and an academic supervisor, as a postgraduate student you will be expected to develop and prove your ability to operate independently in both academic and professional settings.